-Residents of Puerto Vallarta are typically amiable and willing to help tourists needing assistance with directions or recommendations.
+Residents of Puerto Vallarta are very friendly and accustomed to having tourists in their city.
 Because English is one of the most common languages spoken here, communicating won’t be a problem.

 When planning your travels, it’s important to remember that a beach town like Puerto Vallarta can get very crowded during the holidays.
-Many residents of major Mexican cities flock to cities like Puerto Vallarta during the holidays.
+Many residents of major Mexican cities flock to cities like Puerto Vallarta during the holidays, especially Semana Santa.

 5. The Baja Peninsula